Heaxeus/SDD-TeleportMenu/README.md

 Download the "SDD-TeleportMenu", and extract the contents into the "Super Daryl Deluxe" game directory.
 Then, run the ModManager executable.

+You can access the Teleport menu in game by pressing "P" on the keyboard.

 # Thanks
 I want to thank Kaito Kid for all of their assistance, as well as others from the Archipelago.gg Discord.
 This mod would not be possible without them.